Brave vs Firefox (2026): Which Privacy Browser Is Better?

 - Has its own BAT crypto ad system

-- Chromium-based (not fully open like Gecko)
+- Chromium-based (not fully independent engine)

 - Brave Search ads as opt-in revenue model